What to Expect: FAQs for Commerce Employees and Managers

 As part of our mission, we conduct reviews that involve employees, management officials, and affected departmental programs and operations.
 The findings from our audits, evaluations, and inspections help the Department improve its programs and operations as well as prevent or detect fraud, waste, or abuse.

 This set of frequently asked questions (FAQs) is intended to give Commerce employees and managers helpful information regarding the nature and scope of OIG audit, evaluation, and inspection activities, as well as their obligations and rights in connection with these activities.
-In the interest of transparency, we're providing these FAQs to promote greater understanding of our processes.
+In the interest of transparency, we are providing these FAQs to promote greater understanding of OIG's processes.

 Q: What professional standards apply to OIG's audits and other reviews?

-A: An audit conforms to GAO's Government Auditing Standards (2007), which requires that we plan and perform the audit to obtain sufficient, appropriate evidence that will provide a reasonable basis for our findings and conclusions based on our audit objectives.
+A: An audit conforms to the Government Accountability Office's Government Auditing Standards (2011 revision), which require that we plan and perform the audit to obtain sufficient, appropriate evidence that will provide a reasonable basis for our findings and conclusions based on our audit objectives.
 Inspections and evaluations conform to the Council of Inspectors General on Integrity and Efficiency's Quality Standards for Inspection and Evaluation (January 2012), which defines inspections and evaluations simply as reviews that do not constitute an audit or a criminal investigation.
 (For further details, please see FAQs About OIG Investigations.)

 Q: What do OIG reviews accomplish?